San Francisco: LGBTQ

+The city's large gay population has created and sustained a politically and culturally active community over many decades, developing a powerful presence in San Francisco's civic life.
+Survey data released in 2015 by Gallup places the proportion of LGBTQ adults in the San Francisco metro area at 6.2%, which is the highest proportion of the 50 most populous metropolitan areas as measured by the polling organization.

 One of the most popular destinations for gay tourists internationally, the city hosts San Francisco Pride, one of the largest and oldest pride parades.
 San Francisco Pride events have been held continuously since 1972.
 The events are themed and a new theme is created each year.
 In 2013, over 1.5 million people attended, around 500,000 more than the previous year.
+Pink Saturday is an annual street party held the Saturday before the pride parade, which coincides with the Dyke march.

-The Folsom Street Fair (FSF) is an annual BDSM and leather subculture street fair that is held in September, capping San Francisco's "Leather Pride Week".
+The Folsom Street Fair (FSF) is an annual BDSM and leather subculture street fair that is held in September, endcapping San Francisco's "Leather Pride Week".
 It started in 1984 and is California's third-largest single-day, outdoor spectator event and the world's largest leather event and showcase for BDSM products and culture.

 Performing arts

-San Francisco's War Memorial and Performing Arts Center hosts some of the most enduring performing-arts companies in the country.
+San Francisco's War Memorial and Performing Arts Center hosts some of the most enduring performing arts companies in the country.
 The War Memorial Opera House houses the San Francisco Opera, the second-largest opera company in North America as well as the San Francisco Ballet, while the San Francisco Symphony plays in Davies Symphony Hall.
 Opened in 2013, the SFJAZZ Center hosts jazz performances year round.

 The Fillmore is a music venue located in the Western Addition.
-It is the second incarnation of the historic venue that gained fame in the 1960s, housing the stage where now-famous musicians such as the Grateful Dead, Janis Joplin, Led Zeppelin and Jefferson Airplane first performed, fostering the San Francisco Sound.
+It is the second incarnation of the historic venue that gained fame in the 1960s, housing the stage where now-famous musicians such as the Grateful Dead, Janis Joplin, Led Zeppelin, and Jefferson Airplane first performed, fostering the San Francisco Sound.
+It closed its doors in 1971 with a final performance by Santana and reopened in 1994 with a show by the Smashing Pumpkins.

 San Francisco has a large number of theaters and live performance venues.
 Local theater companies have been noted for risk taking and innovation.
 The Tony Award-winning non-profit American Conservatory Theater (A.C.T.) is a member of the national League of Resident Theatres.
 Other local winners of the Regional Theatre Tony Award include the San Francisco Mime Troupe.

 San Francisco theaters frequently host pre-Broadway engagements and tryout runs, and some original San Francisco productions have later moved to Broadway.